John Woolfe: Career

+Woolfe was the first who paid for such a car, which was delivered to him at the Circuit de la Sarthe ahead of practice.
 Martland withdrew from the event after almost crashing on his second practice lap in the car, judging that it was too fast for him.
 Woolfe also over-revved the engine, causing it to fail, but Porsche transported a new unit to be fitted to his car.
-The German marque also loaned Woolfe two of its works drivers: Kurt Ahrens qualified the car in ninth position, whilst Herbert Linge was scheduled to partner Woolfe in the race.
+The German marque, which needed privateers to succeed in the 917 to sell the surplus cars, also loaned Woolfe two of its works drivers: Kurt Ahrens qualified the car in ninth position, whilst Herbert Linge was scheduled to partner Woolfe in the race.